QuickBooks vs ERP for Small Manufacturers

 When to Stay on QuickBooks

-If your manufacturing operation has simple products with few components, no regulatory traceability needs, low transaction volumes, and your current setup genuinely works without excessive workarounds, QuickBooks is fine.
+If your manufacturing operation has simple products, stable BOMs, low transaction volumes, and your current QuickBooks setup genuinely works without excessive workarounds, QuickBooks is fine.
 Don't let anyone talk you into a system you don't need yet.

-But if you're spending more time fighting your tools than using them, if your inventory numbers don't match reality, if you can't trace a finished product back to the raw material lots that went into it, or if you're paying for an expensive stack of software that still doesn't give you a single source of truth, then the workaround tax has gotten too high.
-The switch will cost less than staying where you are.
+But if you're spending more time fighting your tools than using them, if your inventory numbers don't match reality, if lot genealogy takes manual digging, or if you're paying for an expensive stack of software that still doesn't give you a single source of truth, then the workaround tax has gotten too high.
+At that point, the cost of staying put may be higher than the cost of switching.

 If you want to talk through your specific situation, reach out.
 We'll tell you honestly whether PAX makes sense for you, or whether something else is a better fit.